openaustralia/theyvoteforyou/app/views/home/_about.md

 Public Whip was built by the [OpenAustralia Foundation](https://www.openaustraliafoundation.org.au), a not-for-profit, independent organisation.
 It is based on the [UK Public Whip site](http://www.publicwhip.org.uk/) originally created by
 [Francis Irving](http://www.flourish.org/) and [Julian Todd](http://www.goatchurch.org.uk/) following the [18 March 2003 Parliamentary Approval for the invasion of Iraq](https://en.wikipedia.org/wiki/18_March_2003_Parliamentary_Approval_for_the_invasion_of_Iraq) as a tool to record which MPs had defied their party's whip long after the information had become effectively inaccessible for reference.

+A huge thank you to [Google Australia](http://www.google.com.au) whose donation made the development of Public Whip possible.

 ## <a name='contribute'></a>Contribute